pingcap/docs/dev/reference/transactions/transaction-pessimistic.md

 # TiDB Pessimistic Transaction Mode

-By default, TiDB implements an optimistic transaction mode, where the commit might fail for a transaction because of transaction conflicts.
-To improve the commit success rate, you need to modify the application with an automatic retry logic.
-With the pessimistic transaction mode, you can avoid this potential issue without the need of adding any retry logic to your application.
+By default, TiDB implements an optimistic transaction mode, where the transaction commit might fail because of transaction conflicts.
+To make sure that the commit succeeds, you need to modify the application and add an automatic retry mechanism.
+You can avoid this issue by using the pessimistic transaction mode of TiDB.

 > **Warning:**
 >
-> Pessimistic transactions are an **experimental** feature.
+> The pessimistic transaction mode of TiDB is an **experimental** feature.
 It is *not recommended to apply it in the production environment*.

 ## Behaviors of the pessimistic transaction mode

 Pessimistic transactions in TiDB behave similarly to those in MySQL.
 See the minor differences in [Known restrictions](#known-restrictions).

-- When you perform `SELECT FOR UPDATE` statements, transactions read the last committed data and apply a pessimistic lock on the modified data.
+- When you perform `SELECT FOR UPDATE` statements, transactions read the last committed data and apply a pessimistic lock on the data being read.

-- When you perform `UPDATE/DELETE/INSERT` statements, transactions read the last committed data and place a pessimistic lock on the modified data.
+- When you perform `UPDATE/DELETE/INSERT` statements, transactions read the last committed data to execute on them and apply a pessimistic lock on the modified data.

 - When a pessimistic lock is applied on a row of data, other write transactions attempting to modify the data are blocked and have to wait for the lock to be released.